Murder of Jersey Bridgeman

-The murder of Jersey Dianne Bridgeman was a child murder case in the United States, in which a 6-year-old girl was abducted from her home while she was sleeping in Bentonville, Arkansas, on November 20, 2012.
+Jersey Dianne Bridgeman was a 6-year-old girl who was abducted from her home while she was sleeping in Bentonville, Arkansas, on November 20, 2012, six days after her birthday.
 Later that day, Bridgeman was found murdered.

 Her case garnered considerable media attention, which spurred debates about child protection in part due to the prior convictions and lengthy sentences for the perpetrators of aggravated child abuse against her, involving a high-profile trial, and the nature of the abuse and circumstances surrounding her subsequent abduction and murder.

 Early life and abuse case

 Jersey Dianne Bridgeman (November 14, 2006 – November 20, 2012) was born and raised in the city of Bentonville, Arkansas.
 Following her parents’ divorce, her father and stepmother, David and Jana Bridgeman, began to chain her to a dresser in an apparent bid to stop her from wandering at night and, per their statements, getting into medication.
 The case generated profound public concern and outrage, leading to their incarceration after both pleaded guilty to false imprisonment, permitting abuse, and endangering the welfare of a minor, with David and Jana Bridgeman sentenced to 18 and 12 years in prison, respectively.